ajbaker2/DataViz/proposal.md

 https://www.data-is-plural.com/archive/2022-11-09-edition/

 ### Description
 GRID, or the Global Respository of Income Dynamics provides "individual" (stated on website, but seems to be at the country level) level statistics on income inequality and dynamics.
 This contains time series data for not only the US but also several other countries, which can be useful if wanting to compare the US to other developed countries.
+In other words, we can look at how income inequality varies accross these countries as well as their tax systems, similar to the comparison among states.

 ### Estiamtes
 For example, upon downloading all possible data for the U.S., there appears to be one observation/row for each year there is data.
 Moreover, you can get information on up to 92 different columns, and there are up to 13 countries to collect data for.